spectraphilic/wsn_riot/README.md

 Always check open issues and pull requests, what we need may be already there.

-- Add support for Waspmote v15
-- Fix timer issue with the Waspmote.
-It seems to sleep forever.
+- Fix xtimer with the Waspmote.
-- Add arduino feature to waspmote-pro, and to any other board we need

 Caveats: